AryanMagma/Diabetes-Prediction-using-Machine-Learning/README.md

 # Diabetes-Prediction-using-Machine-Learning
 ## Overview
 Predicting diabetes using machine learning is a significant healthcare challenge.
 This project utilizes a Logistic Regression model to predict whether a patient has diabetes based on various features, such as the number of pregnancies, BMI, insulin levels, and age.
-By leveraging machine learning techniques, the study aimed to create robust classification models for predicting diabetes and maximizing validation scores.
+By leveraging machine learning techniques, the study aimed to create robust classification models for predicting diabetes and maximizing validation scores.**Achieving the highest performance with the XGBoost model after hyperparameter optimization, with a score of 0.90.**

 ## Motivation
 Working with healthcare data presents unique challenges and opportunities.
 Having previously analyzed numerical datasets, this project provided an opportunity to delve into healthcare data and explore its potential for predictive modeling.
 The complexity of preprocessing and building machine learning models for this domain offered an enriching experience.